 3. I was wondering if you would point out that sablefish ages have some error associated with them.
 This started to come up in the discussion, l.
 450-453, but more as an orphan sentence.
 Perhaps some statement that these ages across agencies should be comparable, based on age workshop results, is appropriate at the least.

 A good point also raised by R2.
-We have added to the discussion L 422: “In addition, we did not simulate nor consider error or bias in the aging (i.e., otolith reading) process (Cope and Punt, 2007), which would potentially introduce uncertainty in breakpoint detection.
+We have added to the discussion L 422: “In addition, we did not simulate nor consider error or bias in the aging (i.e., otolith reading) process (Cope and Punt, 2007), which would potentially introduce additional uncertainty in breakpoint detection.
 Based on aging workshops conducted for sablefish, we consider aging results used in the case study to be roughly comparable between regions (Fenske et al., 2019).”

 4. The introduction lays out the topic well but it overlook an application of GAMS with clustering analysis for defining spatial stock structure of a marine fish (Winton et al. 2014).
 I assume this is an oversight, and that it would be fruitful to comment on this method as something available, and if the authors have an opinion, then what do they think of this as an alternative.

 Thank you for this reference, which strengthens the argument for a data-driven approach (it was indeed an oversight).
-We have included commentary on this approach in our discussion rewrite, L380: “Alternate GAM-based methods, such as the clustering approach applied in Winton et al. (2014), have also demonstrated that detecting spatial structure through a spatially explicit process can reveal distinct sub-areas in fish traits (e.g. mortality).
+We have included commentary on this approach in our discussion rewrite, L380: “Alternate GAM-based methods, such as the clustering approach applied by Winton et al. (2014), have also demonstrated that detecting spatial structure through a spatially explicit process can reveal distinct sub-areas in fish traits (e.g. mortality).
 That study also found that models did not necessarily require explicit ecosystem data (like temperature) to perform as well as models with only spatial information.”

 Presentation 1.
 The term 'region' becomes difficult to follow.
 It is used in both a general sense in some places (i.e., l.
 26, 79) but also in more specific ways, such as 3 'regions' (AK, BC, CC) or 5 regions (Figure 7, or line 482-3 that identifies a specific 'region 3' in lowercase).
 By the discussion, I was confused enough that I could not follow some parts.

 We have changed references to AK/BC/CC “regions” to “management area(s)” or “within political boundaries”, and retained the term “region” for the growth zones detected via the GAM analyses.